 You probably aren’t asking yourself if the nasal spray you bought for your seasonal allergies at your local pharmacy can impair your ability to navigate on the road.
 The unfortunate truth is, commonly used over-the-counter medications, like cold and allergy medicines and sleep aids, can put drivers at risk by causing side effects such as drowsiness, nausea, and blurred vision.
 When you are taking an over-the-counter medication, it is best practice to first check the medicine bottle for warnings about potential side effects before getting behind the wheel.

 Punitive Damages in Drugged Driving Accidents

 When you’re injured because of another person’s carelessness, you deserve full compensation.
 Because of the 2020 Florida Statutes, Title XLV, Chapter 768, you have the ability to file a claim for punitive damages if you have been in a car crash caused by someone else’s negligence and you can prove that that person was under the influence at the time of the incident.
-Punitive damages refer to financial compensation awarded to the plaintiff on top of the financial compensation awarded for actual damages in certain circumstances.
-Punitive damages are considered punishment for the at-fault party and are usually awarded when the defendant’s behavior at the time of the incident is deemed to be especially harmful (i.e. if they were under the influence of illicit substances or prescription medication at the time of the incident.)
+Punitive damages refer to financial compensation awarded to the plaintiff on top of the compensation awarded for actual damages.
+Punitive damages are considered punishment for the at-fault party.
+They are usually awarded when the defendant’s behavior at the time of the incident is deemed to be especially harmful (i.e. if they were under the influence of illicit substances or prescription medication at the time of the incident.)

 If you find yourself in a situation where you or a loved one have been injured in a car crash because another person was driving while drugged, you’ll need the advice and assistance of a Tampa car accident lawyer to help you get the financial compensation you are rightfully owed.
 You are already worrying about your health, finances and other stresses arising out of the accident, let us take care of the legal action.
 Contact us today for a free consultation.